makersacademy/takeaway-challenge/README.md

  - Other functionalities to be added: Bank class to deal with money transfer from client to restaurant

 #### How to test it
- - use rspec and rubocop
+ - Use rspec and rubocop